-There is a direct link between what we see and where it projects into our brain.
-Knowing where this happens has relevant diagnostic and rehabilitation implications.
 The central visual field deficits (also known as CVFD) are nothing more than alterations of our visual field.
 In these cases, it is of fundamental importance to be able to obtain a correct diagnosis so that we can understand and frame all the difficulties that each patient encounters.

 Oftentimes the functional part of the impaired visual field corresponds to an injured anatomical part: different types of functional alterations can give valuable information on the anatomical part of our compromised optical pathways, thus helping the doctor in the neuro-visual rehabilitation phase.